rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### Are there any big programs written in it yet?
 I want to read big samples.

 The Rust compiler, 40,000+ lines at the time of writing, is written in Rust.
 See the `src/comp/` directory.
-For some smaller samples, check out the benchmark programs in `src/test/bench`.

 ### Have you seen this Google language, Go?
 How does Rust compare?